Skip to content

 SENTRY_DSNhttps://...Shared error tracking

-For production secrets you don’t want in the dockmesh database at all, use Docker’s native secrets with an external secret store (Vault, SOPS, etc.) and reference them in your Compose file directly.
+• Keep production secrets out of the dockmesh database entirely — use Docker’s native secrets or an external store (Vault, SOPS, age-encrypted files mounted in) and reference them in the compose file.

 Environment → Import accepts a standard .env file: